What is User Choice?

 • Certificate II (pre-traineeship qualification)

 • Advanced Diploma

-Apprenticeships and traineeships can receive subsidised training in a variety of fields, from traditional trades to the health care, real estate, and other sectors.
+Subsidised training is available for apprenticeships and traineeships in a wide range of industries, from traditional trades to health care, real estate, and beyond.

 Am I eligible for User Choice funding?

-To access subsidised training through User Choice in the NT, you must meet the following eligibility criteria
+To access subsidised training through User Choice in the ACT, you must meet the following eligibility criteria:

 • An eligible visa holder